CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/vscode/setup_script.md

 The setup script assumes the following:

-- You are running this on a Ubuntu machine / VM (20.04 and up)
+- You are running this on an Ubuntu machine / VM (20.04 and up).
-- VSCode does not have to be running on the same host were you run this script so run this setup script on the target VM of a remote development setup
+- VSCode does not have to be running on the same host where you run this script so run the setup script on the target VM of a remote development setup.
-- You have read the setup_vscode.sh script, this script will install and configure packages for ease of use.
+- You have read the setup_vscode.sh script.
+This script will install and configure packages for ease of use.

 !!! important
-    If you are uncomfortable which some of the changes that it makes, you should comment them before running the script.
+    If you are uncomfortable with some of the changes that the script makes, you should comment them out before running the script.

 ## Installation instruction

-Create your repo directory
+Create your repository directory
 ```shell
 mkdir -p ~/git
 cd ~/git
 ```

-Clone repo
+Clone repository
 ```shell
 git clone https://github.com/CybercentreCanada/assemblyline-development-setup alv4
 ```